Alice C. Linsley

 Virgins and Priests

 The water shrines of the ancient world were attended by virgins and priests.
-The virgins were often the unwanted daughters of high ranking persons.
-A similar practice occured in the Middle Ages when noble families sent unwanted daughters to the monasteries.
+The virgins were often the unmarried daughters of high ranking persons.
+Some noble daughters were denied marriage for political reasons.
+In the Middle Ages noble families sometimes sent unmarried daughters to the monasteries.

-Such water shrines are still found in Africa.
-Osofo Ahadzi, spokemen for Africania Mission (Ghana), explains that women consult deities at the water shrines in order to have children.
+Such water shrines are still found in Asia and in Africa.
+Osofo Ahadzi, spokesman for Africania Mission (Ghana), explains that women consult deities at the water shrines in order to have children.
 These children are often pledged to the shrine or to the deity (as Hannah pledged Samuel to God in return for blessing her with a child).
 Ahadzi says that people who fail to redeem such pledges eventually lose those children.